 Finally, there were a number of other, more unexpected benefits.
 As teams took pride in the detail of their work, the team leader was better equipped to contribute suggestions to the regular reviews of digging progress held for all members of the excavation.
 These reviews took place both on the site, where mainly stratigraphical problems were discussed, and in the evenings at the camp.
 The latter sessions were concerned primarily with discussions on the finds, including specialist contributions on artefacts, faunal remains and so on, and were designed to improve the general knowledge of the excavators about the whole site.
 It was found that this wider appreciation was especially valuable in connection with our dealings with the general public, when students were asked to act as guides for groups of visitors and were expected to know the details of the various operations being undertaken.
-Furthermore, the visitors, seeing the nature of the excavation was not simply a process of digging.
+Furthermore, the visitors, seeing the nature of the recording employed as a matter of routine, appreciated more readily that excavation was not simply a process of digging.